Do internal hires or external hires make better employees? Who gets paid more?

 The Powerful Are Lousy Planners

-The University of Kent is reporting a forthcoming research article by UK social psychologist Mario Weick and Ana Guinote of University College London on how feeling powerful affects one’s estimates.
+The University of Kent is reporting a forthcoming research article by social psychologists Mario Weick and Ana Guinote of University College London on how feeling powerful affects one’s estimates.
 The more people felt powerful, the more optimistic their completion dates were.
-And it’s not just a small effect: “power drastically reduced the accuracy of forecasts with error rates soaring up to…
+And it’s not just a small effect: “power drastically reduced the accuracy of forecasts with error rates soaring up …